1.23 — 10 July 2026

 1.4 — 18 April 2026

 - Attach an email to any appointment type and it sends automatically when a patient books.
 Useful for intake forms, "what to bring" notes, or pre-visit prep.
-See Follow-up Emails.
+See Pre-visit Emails.

-- Staff can also send the follow-up manually from the appointments list — for walk-ins and phone bookings.
+- Staff can also send the pre-visit email manually from the appointments list — for walk-ins and phone bookings.

 - Available to every practice.
 You don't need the Recalls & Reminders module.